rackerlabs/docs-cloud-servers/api-docs/index.rst

 .. note::

-   You can also use |product name| from the Cloud Control Panel or by using one of the language-specific
+   You can also use |product name| from the Cloud Control Panel.
-   :rax-devdocs:`software development kits or the rack CLI <#sdks>`.

 .. toctree::